irena-flextool/flextool/docs/reference.md

 - `invest_max_period` - [MWh] Maximum storage investment for each period.
 Period.
 - `invest_min_total` - [MWh] Minimum storage investment over all solves.
 Constant.
 - `invest_min_period` - [MWh] Minimum storage investment for each period.
 Period.
+- `cumulative_max_capacity` - [MWh] Maximum cumulative capacity (considers existing, invested and retired capacity).
+Constant or period.
+- `cumulative_min_capacity` - [MWh] Minimum cumulative capacity (considers existing, invested and retired capacity).
+Constant or period.
 - `fixed_cost` - [CUR/kWh] Annual fixed cost for storage.
 Constant or period.
 - `penalty_up` - [CUR/MWh] Penalty cost for decreasing consumption in the node with a slack variable.
 Constant or time.
 Default value is 10 000, but this can be changed from the database.
+Constant or period.
 - `penalty_down` - [CUR/MWh] Penalty cost for increasing consumption in the node with a slack variable.
 Constant or time.
 Default value is 10 000, but this can be changed from the database.
+Constant or period.
 - `virtual_unitsize` - [MWh] Size of a single storage unit - used for integer investments (lumped investments).
 If not given, assumed from the existing storage capacity.
 - `self_discharge_loss` - [e.g. 0.01 means 1% every hour] Loss of stored energy over time.
 Constant or time.
 - `availablity` - [e.g. 0.9 means 90%] Fraction of capacity available for storage.
 Constant or time.